Micol Fontana: Biography

-Popular Culture
+Popular culture

-As the designer of Margaret Truman's (daughter of U.S. President Harry S. Truman) wedding gown, Micol Fontana was invited to appear as a mystery guest on the Apr 15, 1956 episode of What's My Line?.
+As the designer of Margaret Truman's (daughter of U.S. President Harry S. Truman) wedding gown, Fontana was invited to appear as a mystery guest on the April 15, 1956 episode of What's My Line?.
 The Truman wedding occurred a few days later on April 21, 1956.

-In La Dolce Vita, the tightly moulded priest’s cassock wore by Anita Ekberg in St Peter’s basilica was designed by Micol Fontana.
+In La Dolce Vita, the tightly moulded priest’s cassock wore by Anita Ekberg in St Peter’s basilica was designed by Fontana.